Suburb overview

 Growth: Low Rental Demand: Low Investor Sentiment: Low

 Capital-growth expectations for Cooroy are modest for 2026 — incomes 26% below the QLD median of $90,298 and a population of 4,801 suggest gains will lag headline metro markets.
-Rental coverage runs at ~108% of the typical mortgage ($1,863/month rent vs $1,733/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 49/100 places Cooroy in the mid tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~108% of the typical mortgage ($1,863/month rent vs $1,733/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Cooroy is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Cooroy a good suburb for investment?

-Cooroy scores 49/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 4,801, median household income of $67,028/year and median weekly rent of $430.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Cooroy suits you depends on your strategy, but the fundamentals are concrete: a population of 4,801, a median household income of $67,028/year and median weekly rent of $430.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Cooroy?

-The main demand drivers in Cooroy are a median household income of $67,028/year, a dwelling mix that is 82% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Cooroy are a median household income of $67,028/year, a dwelling mix that is 82% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Cooroy?